woocommerce/woocommerce-product-bundles-bulk-discounts/README.md

 ### Adding Bulk Discounts

-To define bulk discounts for a Product Bundle, navigate to **Product Data > Bundled Products** tab and use the **Bulk discounts** field to add quantity vs. discount rules.
-Add one discount per line using:
+To add bulk discounts to a Product Bundle, navigate to **Product Data > Bundled Products** tab and locate the **Bulk discounts** field.
+Add one discount rule per line using:

 * quantity range format, e.g. **1 - 5 | 5%**;
 * single quantity format, e.g. **6 | 10%**; or